tiusty/Cocoon/docs/installation.rst

 .. _website: https://www.digitalocean.com/community/tutorials/how-to-use-postgresql-with-your-django-application-on-ubuntu-16-04

 ::

+    Everyone should use the same username and password for debugging locally:

     The Database table name should be: Cocoon
     The Database User should be: cocoon_dev
     The Database Password should be: cocoon_pass